 REL 365 Selected Topics in Peace & Conflict Studies (3) Sp (odd-numbered years).
 Specialized course work in interpersonal and/or international conflict studies.
-May be repeated as content varies.
+May be repeated as content varies for a maximum of 9 credits.
 Same as LAT365, PHL365, and PSC365.